cronvel/spellcast/doc/story.md

 * The first scene contains 2 `[next]` tags: those tags tell which scene will follow the current one.
 * When there are more than one `[next]` tag in a scene, the player can choose between multiple choice.
 * The `[next]` tag has a scene identifier, e.g. `[next master]` means that if the player choose that option, the next scene will be the one named `master`.
-* The `[label]` tag is simply the text displayed to the user for this choice.
+The tag is followed by the text displayed to the user for this choice.
 * The `[message]` tag contains text to be displayed to user.
 * The `[win]` and `[lost]` tags causes the game to exit, either with a game win or a game lost.